* German private sector shrinks for first time in over 6 years

 Across the euro zone, 10-year bond yields were down 6-8 basis points on the day .

 Germany's benchmark 10-year bond yield fell to -0.59% -- its lowest level since the Sept.
 12 European Central Bank meeting that concluded with rate cuts and fresh asset purchases to boost weak growth.

 It was on track for its biggest one-day fall since June 18, when a speech by ECB chief Mario Draghi in Portugal flagged the need for stimulus and set bond yields tumbling.

 Rishi Mishra, interest rates strategist at Futures First Info Services, said he would not be surprised if the German Bund yield now returned to all-time lows around -0.70%.

-A key long-term measure of the market's euro zone inflation expectations fell to just below 1.23% -- its lowest since just before the last ECB meeting.
+A long-term measure of the market's euro zone inflation expectations meanwhile fell to around 1.21% -- its lowest since early September.

 Spanish bond yields received an additional boost from a credit ratings upgrade after Friday's market close.

 Spain's 10-year bond yield fell 8 bps to just 0.154% , outperforming euro zone peers.

 S&P Global Ratings lifted Spain to A from A-, citing economic resilience and an improving budgetary position and changed the rating outlook to stable from positive.